Hi! Since September 2021, I am Assistant Professor at ISTA.

 Almost all Steiner triple systems have perfect matchings.
 Proceedings of the London Mathematical Society 121.6 (2020), 1468–1495.

-In the theory of combinatorial design, a Steiner triple system of order n is a system of 3-element subsets (“triples”) of a ground set of size n, such that every pair of elements in the ground set is contained in exactly one triple.
-In a first paper, we prove a general theorem comparing a uniformly random Steiner triple system to the outcome of the so-called triangle removal process, and use this to show that for any n divisible by 3, almost all order-n Steiner triple systems have a perfect matching (in fact, we show that almost all such Steiner triple systems have essentially the maximum possible number of perfect matchings).
+In a first paper, we introduce some general methods for studying random designs, and use these to show that for any n divisible by 3, almost all order-n Steiner triple systems have a perfect matching.
 In a second paper, we extend these ideas to show that almost all such Steiner triple systems in fact admit a decomposition of almost all their triples into disjoint perfect matchings.
 That is, almost all Steiner triple systems are almost resolvable.
-Finally, in a third paper we prove the existence of “locally sparse” Steiner triple systems with arbitrarily high girth, resolving an old conjecture of Erdős.
+In a third paper, we use probabilistic ideas to prove the existence of “locally sparse” Steiner triple systems with arbitrarily high girth, resolving an old conjecture of Erdős.

 An algebraic inverse theorem for the quadratic Littlewood–Offord problem, and an application to Ramsey graphs (with Lisa Sauermann).
 Discrete Analysis 2020:12 (2020).